 Duxford is situated just south of Cambridge, location of the famous University that was founded in 1209.
-Duxford itself is home to the Imperial War Museum, Europe's top aviation museum, housing over 180 historical aircraft.
+Duxford itself is home to the Imperial War Museum, Europe's top aviation museum, housing more than 180 historical aircraft.
 The Cambridgeshire area enjoys a dynamic business environment and is a leading center for IT and biotechnology.

-Hexcel's Duxford site was founded in 1934 by Cambridge University don, Dr Norman De Bruyne, a pioneer in structural adhesives and composite materials.
-Today the Duxford plant has six manufacturing buildings and is also Hexcel's European Center for Research and Technology.
+Hexcel's Duxford site was founded in 1934 by Cambridge University don, Dr. Norman De Bruyne, a pioneer in structural adhesives and composite materials.
+Today, the Duxford plant has six manufacturing buildings and is also Hexcel's European Center for Research and Technology.

 The Duxford facility manufactures an extensive range of prepregs - epoxy, phenolic or BMI resin systems that are reinforced with carbon, glass or aramid fibers.
 Duxford also manufactures hotmelt prepreg resin films, a range of adhesives and honeycomb.

 Key applications for products made at Hexcel's Duxford site are commercial aerospace primary and secondary structures, helicopters, defense aircraft and aero-engines.